SChernykh/p2pool/README.md

 44MnN1f3Eto8DZYUWuE5XZNUtE3vcRzt2j6PzqWpPau34e6Cf4fAxt6X2MBmrm6F9YMEiMNjN6W4Shn4pLcfNAja621jwyg
 ```

-Starting from v4.6, P2Pool will also have an ability to merge mine donations for the author.
+Starting from v4.6, P2Pool also has an ability to merge mine donations for the author.

 Note that this will not affect your hashrate or payouts in any way.
 P2Pool will always (100% of the time) keep mining to your configured Monero wallet address, but it might also use the available merge mining capacity to donate to the author.